rdehaggart1/sceneVisibilityInSLAM/README.md

 source ./.bashrc
 ```

-To check that the operation was successful, you can restart your terminal to all the changes to take effect, then run:
+To check that the operation was successful, you can restart your terminal to allow the changes to take effect, then run:

 ```
 echo $ROS_PACKAGE_PATH